awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 * kinesis-video-native-build - Native build directory with a build script for Mac OS.
 This is the directory that will contain the artifacts after the build.

 ## Building from Source
-After you've downloaded the code from GitHub, you can build it on Mac OS using /kinesis-video-native-build/install-script-mac script.
+After you've downloaded the code from GitHub, you can build it on Mac OS or Ubuntu using /kinesis-video-native-build/install-script script.
 This will produce the core library, the JNI library, unit tests executable and the sample GStreamer application.
 The script will download and build the dependent open source components in the 'downloads' directory and link against it.

 The bulk of the install script is building the open source dependencies.
 The project is based on CMake so the open source components building can be skipped if the system versions can be used for linking.

 ## Open Source Dependencies
 The projects depend on the following open source components.
-Running install-script-mac will download and build the necessary components automatically.
+Running install-script will download and build the necessary components automatically.

 * curl lib - https://curl.haxx.se/docs/copyright.html
 * openssl (crypto and ssl) - https://github.com/openssl/openssl/blob/master/LICENSE